 Implement a form

-- Name your form.
-In this case, we've named ours Decide what's for dinner.
+Name your form.
+In this case, we've named ours

-- Click and drag the Select element onto the palette.
+Click and drag the Select element onto the palette.
 Give this Select field a description within the properties panel.
-We've described ours as What's for dinner?
+We've labeled ours as

 Start and view your process instance